 Once you have done the distance learning course and clicked through the exam prep software (including progress tests to check if you are ready) you can schedule an exam appointment at any EASA authority (e.g. you could do the theory at an Austrian ATO and sit the exams in Germany) for the 7 theoretical exams.
 Most people spread the 7 exams around three separate days of exam sittings (3-2-2, 2-3-2 etc..).

 So you’ve clicked away like mad and passed the multiple choice exams?
 Good job.
 What a relief.
 Now it’s time for flying.

 A single-engine competency-based modular IR(A) course must include at least 40 hours of instrument time under instruction, of which up to 25 hours may be done in

 - FFS (Full Flight Simulator, nice, but that would be very costly) or

-- FNPT II (Flight Navigation Procedure Trainer, a simulator category defined by EASA.
-If, this is what you’d use).
+- FNPT II (Flight Navigation Procedure Trainer, a certified simulator category as defined by EASA)

 When the applicant has completed instrument flight instruction provided by an IRI(A) these hours may be credited towards the 40 hours above up to a maximum of 30 hours.
 In any case, the flying training shall include at least 10 hours of instrument flight time under instruction in an aeroplane at an ATO.